C Container Collection (CCC)

 doxygen Doxyfile

 This will generate documentation in the docs folder.
-To view the docs in your local browser, double click the docs/html/index.html file.
+To view the docs in your local browser, double click the docs/doxygen/index.html file.